Jaseci-Labs/jaseci/docs/docs/internals/vision/scratchpad.md

     has visited: int = 0;

-    can record with tourist entry {
+    can record with tourist enter {
         visited+=1;
         for i in activities {
             i.duration = visitor.duration;